Wood vs Composite Deck Cost Calculator

 For a composite deck, we define:

-• Pc = composite installation cost per square foot ($/sq ft)
+- Pc = composite installation cost per square foot ($ per sq ft)

 The total lifetime cost of the composite deck is:

-To help you compare the options on equal footing, the calculator also computes an average cost per year for each material:
+To help you compare two materials with different lifespans, the calculator also computes the average cost per year for each option:

 Interpreting Your Results